Screenplay Format for 2023: 9 Tips & Tricks for Screenwriters

 This software works easily online, and its Plot Board feature allows you to establish your narrative through a template that emphasizes the plot points and events first.
 It gets you started easily with scriptwriting.

-It also provides you with powerful story development tools, built-in note-taking, and real-time collaborations.
+It also provides powerful story development tools, built-in note-taking, and real-time collaborations.
 It is also one of the most affordable and seamless programs available.

 It has a free version, but some of its features are only available in paid variants, such as the collaboration tool.
 It also has no Android application developed to date.